DD2480G19/teammates/README.md

 <p align="center">
     <img src="https://media2.giphy.com/media/WRQBXSCnEFJIuxktnw/giphy.gif">
 </p>

->**TODO (/check that this is done):**
->1.
-What are your results for ten complex functions
->    - Did all methods (tools vs. manual count) get the same result?
->    - Are the results clear?
->2.
-Are the functions just complex, or also long?
->3.
-What is the purpose of the functions?
->4.
-Are exceptions taken into account in the given *measurements?
->5.
-Is the documentation clear w.r.t. all the possible outcomes?

 We used `lizard` to inspect the complexity of the repository.
 The results were collected to google [sheets](https://docs.google.com/spreadsheets/d/1pyIgCouwoHa9f4Q0DBhj_9gXWa7iI7MTI_X0eoj8KbU/edit#gid=1684196533).
 From the analyzed methods, the following ten methods were deemed sufficiently complex: